pickett7/Circle-Detection/README.md

 # Circle-Detection

 Deep learning Convolution network for detecting circle in a image with arbitrary noise.
 The output of the network are position of th ecircle and its radius.
-A simple network with convolution layers followed by fully connected layers is built using Pytorch.
+A simple network with convolution layers followed by fully connected layers is implemented in Pytorch.

 ## Model